jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 - a `PublicDevice` class that derives from `i2c::I2CDevice` but declares `main()` as a `friend`, which allows direct calls, from `main()`, to `protected` API of `i2c::I2CDevice`, for easy testing
 - directly call SPI API on a `PublicDevice` instance, from `main()` and trace results to a console, through UART
+- use, as I2C Manager, `I2CSyncDebugManager` or `I2CSyncDebugStatusManager`, which allow tracing (live or later) all steps of I2C transactions

 FastArduino includes such a debugging sample in `examples/i2c/I2CDeviceProto` example, copied hereafter: